 The School of Planning offers a range of facilities for student success.
 Students will study in the LEED Platinum accredited Environment 3 building.
 Some of the main facilities Planning students will be using on a regular basis are: the design studio, the Design and Modelling Centre Lab, and the resource room to name a few!

 Students in the School of Planning are exposed to various areas of Planning through scheduled courses and the numerous societies and events.
-Students can get involved in the community by joining the Planning Student’s Association (PSA) and Association for Graduate Planners (AGP), volunteering for school events or hanging out in the planning design studio!
+Students can get involved in the community by joining the Planning Student’s Association (PSA) and Association of Graduate Planners (AGP), volunteering for school events or hanging out in the planning design studio!

 The School of Planning is a professional school located within the Faculty of Environment.
 There are many opportunities for research and teaching within the other academic units in the Faculty, i.e., the Department of Geography and Environmental Management, and the School of Environment, Resources and Sustainability.